awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/iccv-2021-RSLAD-eng.md

 During training,  the optimizer is SGD with initial learning rate 0.1, momentum 0.9,  weight decay 2e-4, and the total epoch is 300.
 The learning rate is divided by 10 at the 215th, 260th and 285th epoch.
 The batch size is set to 128.
 PGD10 with L ∞ norm of  8/255 is applied to generate the adversarial samples during training, the step size is set to 2/255.
 For  SAT [3], TRADES [8], ARD [9], IAD [10], the training setting is consistent to the that in their papers.

 During evaluation, accuracy against five adversarial attacks are reported, including FGSM, PGD SAT , PGD TRADES , CW ∞ (optimized by PGD) and AutoAttack(AA).
 The perturbation radius is set to 8/255 for both datasets, and the  perturbation steps of PGD SAT , PGD TRADES and CW ∞ are set to 20.
+Note that all the reference numbers in the results table are from the original paper.

 ### White-box robustness

-The comparisons of white-box robustness is shown in Table 2 for  CIFAR-10 and Table 4 for CIFAR-100.
+The comparisons of white-box robustness is shown in Table 2 for  CIFAR-10 and Table 3 for CIFAR-100.
 Both results of best checkpoint and last checkpoint are reported.

 ​										           Table 2.
 White-box robustness results in CIFAR-10